Music Industry Glossary of Terms

 Phrases like TM, per diems, sync, tracking and carnet often leave people scratching their heads.
-We’ve compiled a list of music industry abbreviations, slang, technical words and phrases that tend to pop up now and then and explained what they mean.
+We’ve compiled a music industry glossary of terms: a list of abbreviations, slang, technical words and phrases that tend to pop up now and then, and explained what they mean.

 Back in the day, record labels used to make money by selling recorded music.
 However, in response to the decrease in sales, nowadays labels often employ a ‘360 deal’ where they take a cut from all of the artist’s income streams – including merchandising, touring, publishing, record sales and others.